thelegend107/ResumeWebsite/README.md

 	`npm create vue@latest`

 7. In the root folder, the SWA local environment was initialized using `swa init`
-8. Once the local environment was initialized, the APP and the API was ran using on the root folder `swa start`
+8. Once the local environment was initialized, the APP and the API were ran using `swa start` from the root folder

 ## API
 > The Azure Function is mainly retrieving the resume data from a SQL server database hosted on Azure.
 This database was provided by Azure for 12 months.
 Will be looking for an alternative soon.
 So more to come.